30 BCPTA CEs + 6 hours of group consultation

 f.
 Flooding

-6..
-Gain some insight of childhood trauma and how it shows up in the playroom
+6. Gain insight into childhood trauma and how it manifests in the playroom, including assessing for trauma.

 Module 6 - The Practical Stuff

-5. Gain an understanding of the administrative side of PT
+5. Gain an understanding of the administrative side of play therapy:

 a.
 Note taking